ahyangnb/blinking_webview_demo/README.md

+# Issue
+1. jump to flutter page from webview then the webview white all the time.
+2. jump to flutter page from webview then the Slider to webview white splash.

+# When
-Only repoduce on ios, especially clear after clean cache.
+Only repoduce on ios, especially when first open app or after clean cache.

+# Reproduce video

+RPReplay_Final1745393942.MP4